 Image Credit: 1508 London

 Curved Sofa Design 3: Soft Lines

-Soft meets industrial in a contemporary Notting Hill scheme by Spinocchia Freund.
-This custom design – realised in a dreamy air blue – feels even more glamorous when combined with a metallic coast-outline coffee table and buttery yellow upholstered swivel stools.
+Soft meets industrial with this in a contemporary Notting Hill scheme by Spinocchia Freund.
+This custom curved sofa design – realised in a dreamy air blue – feels even more glamorous when combined with a metallic coast-outline coffee table and buttery yellow upholstered swivel stools.

 Curved Sofa Design 4: Iconic Face-off